Cognitor privacy policy

 We use third-party services that may process data on our behalf under applicable contracts (including DPAs and standard clauses where required):

-- Google (Firebase Authentication, Firestore and related) — account, session and user metadata;
+- Google (Firebase Authentication, Firestore, Firebase Cloud Messaging and related) — account, session, user metadata and, if you enable push, notification delivery;

-- Google Cloud Storage — private storage of content files (PDF, audio); access is controlled on the portal server after permission checks;
+- Google Cloud Storage — private storage of content files (PDF, audio); access is controlled on the portal server after permission checks (including temporary URLs or stream proxy);

-- Stripe — payments, billing and subscription management portal;
+- Stripe — payments, billing and subscription management portal (Customer Portal);

-- Hosting and infrastructure (e.g. Vercel or equivalent) — application execution and HTTP delivery.
+- Hosting and infrastructure (e.g. Vercel or equivalent) — application execution, HTTP delivery and processing of network headers relevant to country/language where applicable.

-An up-to-date list of sub-processors can be requested by email to the privacy address.
+An up-to-date list of sub-processors can be requested by email to legal@mycognitor.com.
 Those vendors may also act as independent controllers on their platforms under their policies.

-Some providers may process data outside your country, Brazil or the EEA.
+Some providers may process data outside your country, Brazil or the EEA (including the United States).
 Brazil: LGPD and ANPD rules on international transfers apply.
 EU/EEA: where the GDPR applies, we may use safeguards such as EU Commission Standard Contractual Clauses or adequacy decisions.
-Other countries: local requirements (e.g. US) may apply.
+Mexico, Colombia, Chile, Philippines, Canada, Australia, United States and others: additional local requirements on transfer or access may apply; nothing in this policy overrides mandatory rules of your jurisdiction.

 - Marketing / waitlist: until consent withdrawal or objection, and at most [24] months after last contact without relevant interaction (adjust with counsel).